prashantpawar/sol-unit/README.md

 ## Writing tests

-The easiest way to start writing unit-test contracts is to look at the examples in `contracts/src`.
+The easiest way to start writing unit-testing contracts is to look at the examples in `contracts/src`.

-### Test contract format
+### Test format

-The constraints for a unit testing contract right now (0.1.x) are these:
+The rules for a unit testing contract right now (0.2.x) are these:

 - Test-contracts must use the same name as the test target but end with `Test`.
 If you want to test a contract named `Arrays`, name the test-contract `ArraysTest`.
 If you want to test a contract named `Coin`, name the test-contract `CoinTest`, and so on.

 - Test function names must start with `test`, e.g. `function testAddTwoInts()`, and they must be public.
 There is no limit on the number of test-functions that can be in each test-contract.

-- The test-contract needs a test event: `event TestEvent(address indexed fId, bool indexed result, uint indexed error, bytes32 message);`.
+- The test-contract may use a test event: `event TestEvent(address indexed fId, bool indexed result, uint error, bytes32 indexed message);`.
 The recommended way of doing unit tests is to have the test-contract extend `Asserter`, by importing `Asserter.sol` (comes with the library).
 Its assertion methods has a proper test event already set up which will fire automatically when an assertion is made.
-You can put as many assertions as you like in a method.
+There is no limit on the number of assertions in a test method.

-NOTE: If none of the existing assertions fit then it is always possible to extend the Asserter.sol contract or to calculate the result in the test-function and use `assertTrue` or `assertFalse`.
+NOTE: If none of the existing assertions would fit, then it is always possible to extend the Asserter.sol contract or to calculate the result in the test-function and use `assertTrue` or `assertFalse`.

-- If you want to do coverage analysis, the target contract field must be named `testee`.
-See example below.

-- Coverage is still new, and very primitive.
-Only one `testee` per test contract is allowed, and it must be called directly from within test methods (meaning if you create contracts that calls the `testee` and call them, it will not yet be registered).
+- A test **passes** if no assertion fails (i.e. `result` is `true` in every test event).
+If no assertions are made, the test will pass automatically.
+If at least one assertion fails, the test will **not pass**.

-**Example of a simple storage value test with coverage enabled**
+**Example of a simple storage value test**

 ```
 import "assertions/Asserter.sol";